 Stepping exercises have been included in knee surgery prehab exercise programs that have led to improved function and knee strength.
 The forward step-up and it’s variations are excellent knee surgery prehab exercise as it works on functional lower body strength with great carry-over to daily activities.
 That is why we added it to knee surgery prehab exercises!

-Demonstrated first is the forward step up followed by reverse step down.
+Demonstrated first is the forward step up followed by a reverse step down.
 Demonstrated is stepping up with the left and down with the right, working the left side.

-The next exercise is reverse step-downs working the left side.
+The next exercise is reverse step-downs working on the left side.
 This is a small variation working the left side harder, which also may feel better on the knee as it limits shear forces.

 Lastly is the reverse step tap, keeping as much weight as possible on the left and just tapping the ground with the right.
 I love the cue “don’t crush the egg” and people get it!